 If you want to try Kalaphurka in Potosí, walk from the city centre towards the graveyard.
 Most restaurants serving this typical dish are located in the neighbourhoods around the cemetery.
 Why?
 I have no idea.
 But that’s where it’s easiest to find K’ala Phurka.

-Jelly might not be a dish that can only be found in Bolivia, but I have never seen as many varieties anywhere in the world.
+Is jelly the most typical food in Bolivia?
+Maybe not, but I have never seen as many varieties anywhere in the world.
 Street food vendors have bags with jelly that they sell for a couple of cents.
 On market places, jelly stalls have cups lined up, with jelly in all colours.
 They serve it with yoghurt or condensed milk, or sometimes even both.

 While the above dishes give you an overview of Bolivian cuisine, they do not nearly cover all of the amazing food you can discover.
 After having eaten all of them, you should go to a marketplace and ask what they recommend.
 Maybe you’ll find something that’s not on my list and that’s also very delicious.
 If you do, please let us know as we’re always curious about food around the world.